 $0 UBC ICORD Trainees and UBC FoM Division of PM&R Medical Residents (with valid UBC ID).

-Half-day program designed for nurses, PTs, OTs, and other allied health care professionals.
+Half-day program designed for nurses, PTs, OTs, and other allied health care professionals and eligible for 4 hours of Continuing Professional Education Credits for Allied Health Care Professionals.

 Registration Fee: $60 (includes refreshment break as wells as wine and hors d’oeuvres reception).